pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 - [How to share a config between projects](https://github.com/pulumi/pulumi/issues/5473)
 - [Project-wide variables (not stack specific) #6719](https://github.com/pulumi/pulumi/issues/6719)

-This is clearly a feature that our community is asked for and we're currently working on delivering it as soon as we can.
+This is clearly a feature that our community has asked for and we're currently working on delivering it as soon as we can.
 However, in the interim, I'm going to show you a few ways that you can get around this now.

 ## Project Level Config